 4-H Horseless Project Member Handbook

-Created specifically for those who do not own or have access to a horse, this 26-page download covers the parts of a horse, types of horses, coat colors, markings, gaits, horse care, equipment, styles of riding, and tips for finding a horse of your own.
+Created specifically for those who do not own or have access to a horse, this 26-page download at the University of Minnesota extension covers the parts of a horse, types of horses, coat colors, markings, gaits, horse care, equipment, styles of riding, and tips for finding a horse of your own.
 Several of the pages showing diagrams would be perfect for a notebook.

 Martingale and Breastplate Quiz